hortonworks/cloudbreak/docs/index.md

 ##QuickStart and installation

 We provide you two different ways to start using Cloudbreak.
 The simplest and easiest solution is hosted by SequenceIQ, however we encourage you to get Cloudbreak and deployed it on-premise or on your favorite cloud provider.
+The hosted solution is for demo purposes only and not recommended for production systems.

 ###Hosted - Cloudbreak UI and API
 The easiest way to start your own Hadoop cluster in your favorite cloud provider is to use our hosted solution.
 We host, maintain and support [Cloudbreak](https://cloudbreak.sequenceiq.com/) for you.